-Queen's Birthday long weekend traffic: Queues building as motorists escape for first level 2 holiday weekend
+Queen's Birthday traffic: Queues building as motorists escape for first level 2 holiday weekend

 "It isn't terrible, just typical day with traffic.
 Kaiwaka was clear as going through, and it seems to have thinned out after Wellsford."

-Northbound traffic also remained congested on SH1 between Peka Peka and Levin, north of Wellington, this afternoon, NZTA tweeted at 3.40pm.
+Gibson later messaged the Herald just before 5pm to say he had again struck delays about 19km south of Whāngārei, where there are roadworks.

-Queues were building towards Waikanae, they wrote.
+Northbound traffic also remained congested on SH1 between Waikanae Beach and Levin, north of Wellington, this afternoon, NZTA tweeted at 4.30pm.

-"Please continue to expect significant delays and allow extra time for your journey."
+Queues were back to Ngarara Rd, they tweeted.

-It's been a long time since the country celebrated a statutory holiday - Waitangi Day, which fell on a Thursday - no longer under the shadow of the nationwide Covid-19 lockdown, which restricted Kiwis almost entirely to their homes, and then regions, for seven weeks.
+It's been a long time since the country celebrated a statutory holiday - Waitangi Day, which fell on a Thursday - not under the shadow of the nationwide Covid-19 lockdown, which restricted New Zealanders almost entirely to their homes, and then regions, for seven weeks.

-Today, Finance Minister Grant Robertson, speaking after it was revealed New Zealand had recorded a seventh straight day of no new Covid-19 cases - and there was now just one active case in the country - said Queen's Birthday Weekend would feel much more like normal life for many Kiwis.
+Today, Finance Minister Grant Robertson, speaking after it was revealed New Zealand had recorded a seventh straight day of no new Covid-19 cases - and there was now just one active case in the country - said Queen's Birthday Weekend would feel much more like normal life for many.

-Today also saw the limit on gatherings increase from, in most cases, 10 to 100 people, although social distancing and contact tracing measures remain.
+Today, the limit on gatherings was increased from, in most cases, 10 to 100 people, although social distancing and contact tracing measures remain.